FormidableLabs/spectacle/docs/api-reference.md

 ## useSteps

 The `useSteps` hook allows a component to participate in the _slide step sequence_ for a given Slide.
+It must be called inside a component that sits somewhere underneath a slide component, i.e., `<Slide><MyComponentThatUsesUseStepsInside /></Slide>`, so it can access the `SlideContext` managed by the Slide component.

 NOTE: the vast majority of use cases are covered by the `Stepper` and `Appear` components documented below- in fact, they are implemented via this hook.
 The only case in which you may need to use this hook explicitly is if you need more precise control over a component in your presentation.